svalinn/matlab_meshtal_tools/README.txt

 								 plotted, or written to a different file.
 See the example_input.txt file for further deatils of the structure of the input file.
-The commands can be run without an input deck by setting type = 'command'
+The commands can be run without an input script by setting type = 'command'

-							Usage: with an input deck
+							Usage: with an input script
-										MCNP5_script('input_deck_name','file')
+										MCNP5_script('input_script_name','file')
-												-where the input deck has all of the commands you want to run
+												-where the input script has all of the commands you want to run

 										single command
 										MCNP5_script('single_command','command')
-										    -where single_command is any line that is valid in the input deck
+										    -where single_command is any line that is valid in the input script

 							read - reads in meshtal file and saves it either after each each file or tally (for large files that might over